Defining Business Architecture and its role in creating a more efficient work flow

 The most important exercise in a Business Architecture workstream is creating a Business Process Map which is used to identify the processes that are currently underway in a client’s organisation.

-The first exercise in the Business Architecture workstream is creating a Business Process Map which is used to identify the processes that are currently underway in the client’s organisation.
-From here, cloudThing can analyse these processes to see if we can reduce the volume of processes (be they now redundant, duplicates, loose duplications, or overly complex) and simplify them.
-This ultimately means the organisation will run more efficiently.
+From here, cloudThing can analyse these processes and see if we can reduce the volume of them (be they now redundant, duplicates, loose duplications, or overly complex) or just simplify them.

 This ultimate goal being for organisation to run more efficiently.

 Find out more around how cloudThing mapped out our client's Business Architecture and used those findings as a road map for their digital transformation